MickaelWalter/wp-json-scraper/README.md

 * Comments dumping
 * Plugins support
 * Specific retrievals by id or search options
-* Authentication support
+* Authentication support with NTLM
-* Proxy support